 Transition to the Prison:

-As the horde closes in, your team makes a daring escape through a narrow service tunnel, emerging into a dense forest.
+As the horde closes in, John's team makes a daring escape through a narrow service tunnel, emerging into a dense forest.
 Exhausted and low on supplies, they stumble upon a high chain-link fence topped with razor wire – the prison.

-You: “That’s… that’s something.
+John: “That’s… that’s something.
 Looks secure, at least.”

 Dave: (Scanning the perimeter with binoculars) “High-security protocols… multiple layers of fencing… potential blind spots at the north gate… I’m picking up conflicting signals… this could be a trap!”
 Meeting Rick’s Group:

-Your team cautiously approaches the prison gates, weapons drawn.
+John's team cautiously approaches the prison gates, weapons drawn.
 Rick’s group, hardened and wary, watches from the guard towers.

 Rick: (From the tower) “Hold it right there!
 State your business!”

-You: “We’re survivors.
+John: “We’re survivors.
 Looking for shelter.
 We come in peace.”

 Daryl: (Scoffs from the tower) “Peace?
 Ain’t seen much of that lately.”

-After a tense standoff and a careful vetting process (including Dave’s failed attempts to “decode” their intentions), Rick reluctantly agrees to let your team inside.
+After a tense standoff and a careful vetting process (including Dave’s failed attempts to “decode” their intentions), Rick reluctantly agrees to let John's team inside.
 Inside the Prison – Immediate Friction:

-The prison’s grim atmosphere and the stark contrast between your team’s quirky camaraderie and Rick’s group’s battle-hardened stoicism creates immediate tension.
+The prison’s grim atmosphere and the stark contrast between John's team’s quirky camaraderie and Rick’s group’s battle-hardened stoicism creates immediate tension.
 Justin’s Insight:

 While exploring the prison, Justin discovers a dusty archive containing old research reports.